 5. Foreclosure charges

 Besides part-prepayment, borrowers also need to pay foreclosure charges on the principal outstanding.
-With this facility, individuals can repay the loan dues at a time before the tenor ends.
-It helps boost the credit score as a reward for clearing the debts faster.
+With this facility, individuals can repay the loan dues at a time before the tenure ends.
+It helps boost the credit score as a reward for clearing debts faster.

 6. Maintenance charges

-Like personal loan processing fees, individuals may also need to pay additional maintenance charges on the withdrawn amount of Flexi loans.
+Like personal loan processing fees, individuals may also need to pay additional maintenance charges on the withdrawn amount of a Flexi Personal Loan.

 Bajaj Finserv extends one of the lowest processing fees for a personal loan that helps keep the borrowing costs under check.
 Besides reduced processing fees, it also imposes nominal additional charges and competitive interest rates on a personal loan.

-Individuals can resort to a personal loan EMI calculator to compute the monthly liabilities and total interest payable at the end of the tenor.
+Individuals can resort to a personal loan EMI calculator to compute the monthly liabilities and total interest payable at the end of the tenure.

 Therefore, knowing the types of fees involved with a personal loan will make it easier for applicants to estimate the amount payable while borrowing.